leonbcode/leonbcode/README.md

 > In the past I've also been working on some c++ projects, like image-to-ascii.
 > C#, JS, and Python are also languages I'm familiar with.

-> Right now I'm mainly working on a firmware for my custom mechanical keyboard (atmega32u4 microcontroller on my own PCB) and besides that, I'm working as a volunteer developer for a Minecraft server.
+> Right now I'm mainly working on a firmware for my custom mechanical keyboard (atmega32u4) and besides that, I'm working as a volunteer developer for a Minecraft server.

 > It was nice to meet you.